Cream, white, red, brown, golden, gray

 2. They are healthier than their parents.

-The Alusky does not have many health concerns and is typically less prone to illnesses than their parents.
+The Alusky does not have many health concerns and are typically less prone to illnesses than their parents.
 In fact, hybrid breeds tend to have fewer ailments and longer healthy years than their purebred ancestors.

 3. They are wolf-like.